 Bio

-Bloom’s work has been exhibited at Adams and Ollman Gallery, Portland, OR; Russo Lee Gallery, Portland, OR; the San Diego Art Institute, San Diego, CA; Kellogg University Art Gallery, Cal Poly, Pomona, CA; Hoffman Gallery, Oregon College of Art and Craft, Portland, OR; and the New Orleans Center for Contemporary Art, New Orleans, LA, among others.
+Bloom's work has been exhibited at Friend's Artspace, in Arlington, Virginia, Adams and Ollman Gallery, Portland, OR; The San Diego Art Institute, San Diego, CA; Kellogg University Art Gallery, Cal Poly, Pomona, CA; Hoffman Gallery, Oregon College of Art and Craft, Portland, OR; and the New Orleans Center for Contemporary Art, New Orleans, LA, among others.
 Bloom’s work is included in the collections of the Portland Art Museum, The Lumber Room, The Center for Contemporary Art and Culture, Pacific Northwest College of Art, all in Portland, OR, the Beth Rudin DeWoody collection in Miami, Florida, as well as a number of other private collections.